jpsaha/MOTP/_pages/INMOTC25MP.md

 > - The [INMO Training Camp 2025](https://olympiads.hbcse.tifr.res.in/rmo-2024-results/) for the **Madhya Pradesh region** will be held at [IISER Bhopal](https://www.iiserb.ac.in/) **from 09.01.2025 to 12.01.2025**.
 >
+>
+> - The lectures during this camp will be held at Seminar Hall, VH, IISER Bhopal.
+>
+>
+> - Here is the schedule of the camp.
+>
 {: .block-tip }

-In the following, INMOTC refers to this camp.
-Please refer to FAQs below if you are interested in it and/or have questions about it.
-The FAQs are updated from time to time, soon after receiving a query about INMOTC (in case the existing FAQs do not answer it).

----

-Here is the schedule of the camp.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">